FerretDB/FerretDB/website/blog/2023-09-26-how-to-contribute-to-open-source-2022.md

 ## Start your open-source contribution with FerretDB

 At FerretDB, we welcome all the open source contributors!
-From feature implementations to fixing typos in our documentation - we value everything!
+From feature implementations to fixing typos in our documentation - we value _everything_!

 Whether it's for Hacktoberfest or otherwise, you are welcome to take a look at [FerretDB projects](https://github.com/FerretDB/) and find something that interests you.
 To simplify the process, we prepared the [contributing guidelines](https://github.com/FerretDB/FerretDB/blob/main/CONTRIBUTING.md) to help you find something to work on, set up the development environment, prepare a pull request and pass code review.